Esri/calcite-design-system/CONTRIBUTING.md

 ## Pull requests

 In order to ensure conventional commits are followed, pull requests will run a check to indicate whether the PR is following the convention or not.
 The [Semantic Pull Request](https://github.com/amannn/action-semantic-pull-request) status check will ensure your pull requests are semantic before you merge them.

+You can update the PR title any time before merging the PR.
+This may be necessary when the scope or type of the PR changes, or if additional details are needed for the changelog entry.